SITA’s innovation report explores 12 key trends that will shape the travel industry over the next decade.

-Automation will allow operations to be scaled, enabling a more agile workforce, and employees’ value will shift to highly skilled, empowered decision-makers and service-orientated roles.
+Automation will allow operations to be scaled, enabling a more agile workforce, with employee value shifting to highly skilled, empowered decision-makers and service-orientated roles.
 Peaks and troughs of work will be addressed through digitization.

 Younger travelers demand a more integrated digital journey, and the industry will be forced to respond.
 They will accelerate the digital way of life and popularize fringe technologies by 2027.
-Many are frequent travelers who are 'self-service first,' and leverage biometrics and digital passes to gain travel efficiency and convenience.
+Many are frequent travelers who are ‘self-service first,’ and they embrace biometrics and digital passes to benefit from travel efficiency and convenience.

-Digital identity, border crossings, and mobile platforms offer ample opportunities for younger digital native travelers who are used to using their mobile phone as a remote control for travel; this market share will increase as digital natives claim a more significant proportion of the passenger demographic, creating a seismic shift towards 'digital first.'
+Digital identities, border crossings, and mobile platforms offer ample opportunities for younger digital native travelers who are familiar with using their mobile phone as a remote control for travel; market share will increase as digital natives become a more significant proportion of the passenger demographic, creating a seismic shift towards ‘digital first.’

-We will travel longer into our old age and with more disposable income.
+We will travel longer into our old age and have more disposable income.
 This will deepen the demographic of aging travelers who require more assistance throughout the journey.
-Bespoke technological solutions and bolstered human resources at airports will be dedicated to supporting the aging traveler by 2030.
+Bespoke technological solutions and bolstered staff resources at airports will be dedicated to supporting the aging traveler by 2030.
 A subsection of technology innovation will emerge designed to address the needs of the senior traveler specifically.

 Airports and airlines will initiate dedicated teams, training, and processes to cater to a growing demographic of aging travelers, including passenger processing solutions, airport experiences, and end-to-end reliable customer support services.

-Airports are looking to fill pandemic-caused revenue holes: enabling mobile payments, improving personalization, and growing ancillary services are focus areas for most airports.
-Mobile commerce (m-commerce) and buy now pay later (BNPL) services will drive eCommerce growth and transform purchasing experiences throughout the passenger journey.
+Airports are looking to fill pandemic-inflicted revenue holes: enabling mobile payments, improving personalization, and increasing ancillary services are focus areas for most airports.
+Mobile commerce (m-commerce) and buy now pay later (BNPL) services will drive e-commerce growth and transform purchasing experiences throughout the passenger journey.